 Aqueduct in city

 At the end of his third journey the apostle Paul travels to Jerusalem.
 After arriving in the city he goes to the temple with four Jewish converts (Acts 21:23 - 26).
 Jews from Asia, assuming he brought Gentiles into a Temple area where they were not allowed, cause a riot.
-Roman troops soon arrive and save him from a certain death.
-He is then taken prisoner and escorted out of the city to Caesarea by Roman soldiers.
-It is in Caesarea where Felix, the Roman governor of Judea, will hear the case against Paul made by the Jews.
+Roman troops soon arrive to arrest him (which saves him from a certain death).
+Paul is soon escorted out of the city by Roman soldiers when one of his relatives discovers a murder plot against him.
+It is in Caesarea Maritima, which is roughly 60 miles from Jerusalem, that Roman governor Felix will hear the case against Paul made by the Jews.